openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

 ### Attach Method

-Debugging the debuggee program using the attach method.
+Debugging the debuggee program via attach method

-For programs already running, the attach method is supported for debugging the debuggee program, as shown below:
+For running programs, the attach method is supported for debugging, as shown below:

 ```text
 ~/0901/cangjie-linux-x86_64-release/bin$ cjdb